Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 ## First Week of Class

-Since there are many students who are interested in taking this class and yet are still on the course waiting list due to College registration procedure, I don't yet know how many students need to fit into our classroom at the same time.
-Moreover, until I add everyone to the class, I will not be able to fairly divide us into groups that will meet in person according to a set schedule, thereby ensuring that we never exceed the room limit for our classroom.
+Since there are many students who are interested in taking this class and yet are still on the course waiting list due to the College's registration procedure, I don't yet know how many students must fit into our classroom at the same time.
+Moreover, until I add everyone to the class, I will not be able to fairly divide us into groups that will meet in person according to a set schedule, thereby ensuring that we never exceed the room limit for our classroom and that you are safer during the Fall 2020 semester.

 Therefore, to ensure that you are all safe during the first week of classes, I will be holding all classes, which are scheduled for M/W/F 10:20 AM - 11:10 AM